-(B) Documentation.
+(B) Documentation

-- In general, when granting an extension of status, USCIS will issue a Form I-797, Notice of Action. - The applicant continues in valid U nonimmigrant status with all the rights, privileges, and responsibilities provided to a U nonimmigrant. - Extensions of status based on a pending Form I-485 will be valid until USCIS makes a final decision on the Form I-485. - Extensions of status based on law enforcement need or exceptional circumstances will be valid for a period of one year beginning on the date U nonimmigrant status ends.
-In the case of a Form I-539 that is untimely filed after U nonimmigrant status has expired, the extension will be valid from the date the previous status expired and for one year from approval of the extension.
-Thus, the total length of the extension will be greater than one year if an untimely filed Form I-539 is approved. - Any employment authorization document (EAD) issued in connection with a pending Form I-485 will be issued using the (c)(9) eligibility code. - Any EAD issued in connection with an approved Form I-539 will be issued using the (a)(19) or (a)(20) eligibility code, as applicable. - Derivatives who have been granted an extension of status will also be issued a Form I-797 by regular mail.
+- In general, when granting an extension of status, USCIS will issue a Form I-797, Notice of Action. - The applicant continues in valid U nonimmigrant status with all the rights, privileges, and responsibilities provided to a U nonimmigrant. - Extensions of status based on a pending application for adjustment of status will be valid until USCIS makes a final decision on the application for adjustment of status. - Extensions of status based on law enforcement request or exceptional circumstances will be valid for a period of one year beginning on the date U nonimmigrant status did or would end. - Any EAD issued with the Form I-485 pending shall be issued using the (c)(9) eligibility code. - Any EAD issued with the Form I-539 shall be issued using the (a)(19) or (a)(20) eligibility code, as applicable.